 Testimonials

-‘Graham Shear is one of the most experienced solicitors acting in sport, with an unparalleled knowledge of the commercial/financial side of football.’
+‘Graham Shear is one of the most experienced and knowledgable lawyers in the sector.’

 Key clients